 Stories about Politics from April, 2014

 The parliament of Kyrgyzstan is considering a bill that criminalizes any activity seen as promoting “a positive attitude toward non-traditional sexual relations”.
-Very similar to Russia's anti-gay propaganda law, the...
+Very similar to Russia's anti-gay propaganda law, the bill is expected to become law soon.
+Meanwhile, a Kyrgyz blogger argues [ru] that the bill which is targeting the...

 There is only one Vladimir Vladimirovich Putin, but does a fledgling democracy like Kyrgyzstan need its own version?